tchoi8/teachingasart2018/assignments/3_Syllabus/sam_hains.md

 Session 02: Introduction to Deleuze's conception of the virtual, the real and the actual.

 #### Week 2:
 Session 03: Reality as a social construction.
 Drawing from Deleuze's 'Assemblage Theory' we will consider how ideas and systems can be broken down into other ideas and yet maintain their significance as a whole.
-This will lead us to a discussion about the idea of Emergence and scientific reductionism.<br/>
+This will lead us to a discussion about the idea of emergence and scientific reductionism.<br/>
-Session 04: Field Trip - How might 'virtual experience' exist in physical space.
+Session 04: Field Trip - How might 'virtual experience' exist in physical space?
 [Dialogue in the Dark](http://www.dialogue-in-the-dark.com/).<br/>
 Homework:  Field trip report

 ### Module 2:  Virtual Spaces

-Please install second life and familiarise yourself with this environment.
-Do the in-game tutorial.
+Please install [Second Life](https://secondlife.com) and familiarise yourself with this environment.
+Do the in-game tutorial before coming to class.

 #### Week 3
 Session 05: The evolution and history of online, social spaces.<br/>